-It is very likely that your family will need to apply for a visa to enter the UK if any members are from outside the EEA or Switzerland.
-Conditions for application can change dependent on your and your family’s location.
+It is very likely that your family will need to apply for a visa to enter the UK.
+Conditions for application can vary dependent on your and your family’s nationality.

-If you and your family are from outside the EEA or Switzerland and have a work or student visa, your family must apply to join or remain with you.
-They may also need a visa.
+If you have a valid work or student visa, your family must also apply for a visa to join or remain with you.

 For further information and application details go to the UK Visas and Immigration website.